 As a licensed psychologist in the District of Columbia, I genuinely enjoy being able to help individuals achieve real and observable changes in their lives.
 At some point in life, most of us encounter personal roadblocks that undermine growth and create stress and unhappiness.
 Through my work I help people facing a wide a variety of difficulties at all levels of severity to achieve happy and fulfilling lives.
 I have worked across a number of clinical settings and am adept at treating a wide range of psychological health difficulties.
-I also enjoy working with students and military veterans.
+My dissertation was on compulsive shoppers and I maintain a specialty I treating addictive shopping.
+I also maintain a focus in trauma treatment and have worked with active duty and veteran populations across a number of settings.
+Finally, I enjoy working with students.

 In terms of approach, I tailor treatment to meet individual needs.
 For most of my clinical career I have maintained a foothold in research work which has allowed me to stay abreast of the most up-to-date and effective treatments in the field of psychology.
 In addition to exploring how unique past experiences and current circumstances contribute to difficulties, I draw heavily on evidence-based treatments that research has found to be effective.

 Overall, I believe in holistic approaches to psychological health and encourage attention to physical, nutritional, environmental (work or home satisfaction), and relationship health along with therapy.
 Ultimately, my goal is to help you not just to survive, but to thrive.